 Mix together olive oil and vinegar.
 Squeeze the freshly-peeled garlic cloves through a garlic press into the mixture and add salt and pepper, to taste (I used about ½ teaspoon of each).
 You can stir all ingredients together in a bowl or I always use a small mason jar to shake well when I first make it and again, just before pouring it over the other pasta salad ingredients.

 Pour dressing over pasta salad just before you are ready to serve it.
 Toss and enjoy!

-You can really use any of the various types of fresh mozzarella as long as you chop them down into small bite size pieces.
+Any of the various types of fresh mozzarella will work as long as you chop them down into small bite size pieces.

-You could use a store bought Italian dressing instead of the simple homemade Caprese pasta salad dressing recipe I provided but I think you’d be losing out on flavor big time.
+You could use a store bought Italian dressing instead of the simple homemade Caprese pasta salad dressing recipe I provided.
+However, I think you’d be losing out on flavor big time.
 You can’t replace the presence of a good virgin olive oil and store bought dressing usually use cheap quality oils.

 Cellentani Vs Cavatappi Vs Corksrew Pasta: Same pasta by different names depending on the brand.
 Cavatappi is literally Italian for corkscrew.